kiniry/objective-c/s093030/assignment2/README.txt

 example parent/child relationships.
 In this case you would want the parent to have a strong relationship to the children and the children to have a weak relationship to their parent.
-Assuming you have a strong reference to the parent which you then give up, the OS would automatically destroy the children also because there is no strong reference chain to them.
+Assuming you have a strong reference to the parent from you program, and you then give up this reference, the OS would automatically destroy the children also because there is no strong reference chain to them.

 ---------- Variance ----------
 First some definitions: